SilentFURY-x/StudyWell-Website/README.md

 | <img src="docs/leaderboard.png" alt="Leaderboard" width="400"/> | <img src="docs/analytics.png" alt="Analytics" width="400"/> |
 | *Compete with friends for XP and glory* | *Visualize your weekly focus habits* |

 ---

 ## 🌟 Key Features

-### 🧠 **Smart Productivity**
+### 🧠 **Intelligent Productivity**
-- **Drag & Drop Timeline:** Effortlessly plan your day by dragging subjects into hourly slots.
+- **🧩 Drag & Drop Timeline:** A tactile planning experience.
+Simply drag your subjects into hourly slots to construct your perfect day.
-- **Smart Notifications:** The app knows your schedule.
-If it's 6 PM and you planned Physics, it will ping you to start focusing.
+- **🔔 Smart Assistant:** The app proactively checks your schedule.
+If you planned "Physics" at 6 PM, you'll get a smart notification prompting you to start.
-- **Integrated Focus Timer:** A seamless timer widget that adapts to your current subject's color theme.
+- **⏱️ Context-Aware Timer:** The Focus Timer automatically adapts its color theme to match your current subject (e.g., Red for Math, Blue for Science).

 ### 🎮 **Gamification Engine**
-- **XP System:** Earn Experience Points (XP) for every minute you focus.
+- **📈 XP & Leveling System:** Earn 10 XP for every minute of focus.
+Watch your rank grow from *Novice* to *Scholar* to *Grandmaster*.
-- **Leaderboards:** Real-time ranking system to compete against yourself and others.
+- **🏆 Global Leaderboards:** Real-time ranking system to compete against friends and the community.
-- **Streak Protection:** Daily login tracking with "Streak Celebration" animations to build habits.
+- **🔥 Streak Protection:** Daily login tracking with "Streak Celebration" confetti animations to help you build consistent habits.

 ### 🎨 **Premium UI/UX**
-- **Glassmorphism:** Modern, frosted-glass aesthetics using `backdrop-filter`.
+- **💎 Glassmorphism:** A stunning UI using `backdrop-filter` blur effects, gradients, and translucency.
-- **Dark Mode:** Fully responsive dark theme that automatically syncs with system preferences.
+- **🌗 Adaptive Dark Mode:** Fully responsive dark/light theme that syncs with system preferences or user toggle.
-- **Liquid Animations:** Powered by **Framer Motion** for butter-smooth page transitions and layout shifts.
+- **🌊 Liquid Animations:** Powered by **Framer Motion** for butter-smooth page transitions, card hovers, and layout shifts.
-- **Pill Scrollbars:** Custom-styled scrollbars for a native app feel.
+- **📊 Interactive Charts:** Beautiful data visualization using Recharts to track your productivity trends.

 ---